 Loss of amenity and public safety.

-The sea area the development increasingly occupies is an area that has been used for water sports and leisure for literally hundreds of years (the first bathing machines were advertised in Whitstable in the 1800’s).
+The sea area that the development occupies is an area that has been used for water sports and leisure for literally hundreds of years (the first bathing machines were advertised in Whitstable in the 1800’s).
 In recent years the appeal of Whitstable as a seaside resort has increased and brought prosperity to the Town.

 Incidents and accidents involving people either swimming, sailing, paddle boarding etc and coming into contact with the trestle have increased as the development has grown.
 We carried out a survey in early 2020 and one of the questions asked about accidents/incidents involving the trestles.
 306 people completed the survey, 164 people reported incidents and accidents involving the trestles and 148 of those gave details.
 This is in addition to incidents reported at Whitstable yacht Club, incidents reported to us by windsurfers and we worry many others go unreported.

-The problem is the oyster being grown on an industrial scale is not the Native Oyster for which Whitstable is historically famous; it is the Pacific Oyster.
+The problem is that the oyster species being grown on an industrial scale is not the Native Oyster for which Whitstable is historically famous; it is the Pacific Oyster.
 The original Native Oyster that grows out to sea in the sub tidal waters and is fished using boats, is now seen as an environmentally important species and initiatives in the Thames area are being supported to grow this species.

 By contrast, the Pacific Oyster is classed as an invasive non-native species and projects funded by Natural England and Kent Wildlife Trust are being run just along the coast at Herne Bay with volunteers working to destroy this species.
 Due to rising sea temperatures pacific oysters can now breed.
 The WOFC’s own science reports have stated that even triploid (‘sterile’) oysters have a reversion rate of 0.06%.
 This sounds insignificant except that with over 6.5 million oysters currently being grown in Whitstable, potentially thousands will revert to being fertile (diploid) and could each spawn 50 – 200 million eggs.
 WOFC is additionally laying oysters directly on the foreshore for several seasons to grow.
 Even those that do not breed will embed themselves in the foreshore and grow by producing razor sharp shells that protrude vertically, posing a serious risk to the public, especially bathers in the shallows.
-Sadly, we are already witnessing a significant increase in the numbers of Pacific Oysters starting to colonise the foreshore, as we had feared.
+Sadly, we are already witnessing a significant increase in the numbers of Pacific Oysters starting to colonise the foreshore, as we had feared and predicted.

 We are also very concerned about the amount of marine litter generated by the development.
 Whitstable’s Marine Environmental Group’s monthly beach cleans have been collecting large numbers of rubber bands and plastic bags used by the farm.